 >> Revelation of His return – The revelation of Jesus Christ can be

-a point of contention to some people, as they study end time prophecy.
-Some will say this
+a point of contention for some who study end time prophecy.
+Jesus intends to

 gradually reveal Himself on multiple levels and in many ways over a

 period of years.
-The seals represent the collapse of human civilization, which is powered by
+The seals represent the collapse of human civilizations, marked by

-a failing world economy.
-Many will die from rioting and
+a failed world economy.
+Many will die from the ensuing anarchy by rioting and

 Jesus Christ will return to the earth, destroying what remains of His enemies and setting up